-- Upon receiving: Elektra informed us that every one of their home machines is tested with water and coffee to insure there are no leaks under pressure and to insure proper operation when received by the customer.
+- Upon receiving: Elektra informed us that every one of their home machines is tested with water and coffee to ensure there are no leaks under pressure and to ensure proper operation when received by the customer.
 Although they clean each grouphead to the best of their ability, you may find some coffee grinds in the grouphead or on the machine when dislodged from the grouphead during shipping.

 - Some assembly required: The steam needs to be installed on the machine using a wrench.
 To prevent scratches, put a cloth between the wrench and the steam wand nut.

 - Boiler pressure: The normal operating boiler pressure read on the gauge is between .75 and 1.2.
 However, the manufacturer has been asked for machines produced in the USA to set the maximum pressure to approximately 0.9 so the most flavorful espresso can be extracted.
 Over time, the manufacturer's setting can change as the machine ages.
 In addition, if the boiler pressure reads 1.4 and up to 1.5, this is a symptom of limescale buildup from calcium/magnesium in the water or oxidation from purified/RO water.
 In this case, the machines will need to be descaled and the pressurestat will need to be replaced after the descaling.
 Limescale buildup or oxidation can occur in as little as 1 week from use.